On the Complexity of Quantum Field Theory: Tameness and geometric complexity

 \item[(v)] For every format $\cF$ there is a fixed polynomial $P_\cF$ with positive coefficients, such that whenever $A\subseteq \bbR$ and $A \in \Omega_{\cF,\cD}$, $A$ has at most $P_\cF(\cD)$ connected components. \end{enumerate} The first two axioms tell us how format and degree behave under geometric operations.
 Axioms (iii) and (iv) then ensure that $\cF$ encodes the number of variables, and that $\cD$ reduces to the familiar notion of degree in the algebraic case.
 Finally, axiom (v) is the quantitative version of axiom (iii) of o-minimality, and it results in a sharpened notion of tameness.
 An o-minimal structure together with a complexity filtration $\{\Omega_{\cF,\cD}\}$ is called a \textit{sharply o-minimal structure} \cite{binyamini2022sharply,beyondo-min,binyamini2024lognoetherianfunctions}.

 At first glance the appearance of an infinite collection of polynomials $P_\cF$ seems rather abstract and unpractical, but it is implicitly understood in this definition that these polynomials can be calculated explicitly.
 The purpose of these polynomials is to provide sharp estimates for any finiteness feature associated to definable sets.
 The definition of o-minimality is such that finiteness always reduces to finiteness of projected one-dimensional connected components, which are controlled by $P_\cF(\cD)$.
+In this way, the axioms guarantee that the finiteness features of tame sets can be quantified by a polynomial in $\cD$, depending on $\cF$.

 Note that the complexity filtration $\{\Omega_{\cF,\cD}\}$ is a choice of additional data on top of an o-minimal structure.
 While this may initially appear to be a disadvantage of the framework, it is in fact a common feature of complexity.
 For instance, the notion of quantum computational complexity inspired by Nielsen's geometric approach \cite{nielsen2005geometricapproachquantumcircuit,Jefferson:2017sdb} relies on a choice of complexity measure on the space of unitary operators.\footnote{More precisely, this construction requires a choice of Finsler metric which serves as a cost function.} Additionally, let us note that there is a notion of equivalence between complexity filtrations which can be used to tell whether the resulting complexity is comparable \cite{binyamini2022sharply,beyondo-min}.